Top 35 Most Popular Hunting Movies

 Average

-"The Bear" is a French adventure film directed by Jean-Jacques Annaud, based on James Oliver Curwood's 1916 novel "The Grizzly King."
-The story centers on an orphaned bear cub and a mature male grizzly who form an unexpected bond as they journey through the wild together.
+"The Bear" is an acclaimed French adventure film directed by Jean-Jacques Annaud, inspired by James Oliver Curwood’s 1916 novel, "The Grizzly King."
+The film follows a young orphaned bear cub and a seasoned male grizzly, who form an unlikely bond as they navigate the dangers of the wild together.

 9